HTGF | High-Tech Gruenderfonds

 Series A in 2015

-Multiphoton Optics GmbH specializes in the development and sale of 3D printing equipment and software for additive manufacturing.
-The company's technology enables the creation of complex three-dimensional structures across various materials, including polymers, hybrid materials, glasses, and metals.
-Key products include the LithoProf3D printing platform, along with the LithoStream3D and LithoSoft3D software solutions, which cater to applications in photonics, biomedicine, life sciences, and functional materials.
-Additionally, Multiphoton Optics provides services such as prototyping, engineering support, and consulting to enhance customer experience.
-Founded in 2013 in Wurzburg, Germany, the company has established a reputation for high-precision opto-electronics assembly and innovative optical component packaging solutions.
+Multiphoton Optics GmbH, founded in September 2013 and based in Würzburg, Germany, specializes in the development and sale of 3D printing equipment and software solutions for additive manufacturing.
+The company’s technology enables the creation of intricate three-dimensional structures on various materials, including polymers, hybrid materials, glasses, and metals.
+Its flagship products include the LithoProf3D printing platform, along with software solutions such as LithoStream3D and LithoSoft3D, which support applications in photonics, biomedicine, life sciences, and functional materials.
+Additionally, Multiphoton Optics offers high-precision automation processes for opto-electronics assembly, facilitating the interconnection of optical components and photonic chips.
+The company also provides prototyping, engineering support, and consulting services to enhance its customers' capabilities.

 Bomedus